 Renowned in the quilt world for her work as a curator, lecturer, and author, Merikay is also a bona fide gumshoe when it comes to quilt history.
 But in this issue of Quiltfolk, it’s our turn to do the digging and uncover the fascinating facts of Merikay’s journey in quilting.

 In the storytelling capital of the world, Tennessee Quilts owners Brenda Crouch and sister-in-law Linda Crouch-McCreadie share their tale of friendship, family, and fabric.
 From novice quilters to award-winning shop owners, the two women talk of their shared adventures at the center of the Tennessee quilting community.

-When Linda Roy opened the door to her new neighbor in 1989, she was unknowingly opening the door to her creative future—a future that would reveal untapped talent and profound success in the art of intricate hand quilting.
-Nearly thirty years later, Linda opened her door to the Quiltfolk team to share with us her journey from humble beginning to master quilter.
+When Linda Roy opened the door to her new neighbor in 1989, she was unknowingly opening the door to her creative future — a future that would reveal untapped talent and profound success in the art of intricate hand-quilting.
+Nearly thirty years later, Linda opened her door to the Quiltfolk team to share her journey from humble beginnings to master quilter.

 Bets Ramsey, quilter and historian, is a pioneer in the world of artisanal handicrafts.
-But while her practice involved textile art, Bets hadn’t experimented with quilts until a move with her husband to Tennessee in 1967.
-That’s when a watershed quilt event changed everything.
-In this feature article, Bets, at 94 years young, shares her story.
+But while her practice involved textile art, Bets hadn’t experimented with quilts until a move to Tennessee with her husband in 1967.
+That’s when a watershed quilt-related event changed everything.
+In this feature article, 94-years-young Bets shares her story.

-Drawn together by a mutual desire to learn the art of quilting, the women of the group Zuri Quilters in Nashville are bound together by the stitches of a common heritage, a passion shared, and a kinship for the history that connects them all.
+Drawn together by a mutual desire to learn the art of quilting, the women of the group Zuri Quilting Guild in Nashville are bound together by the stitches of a common heritage, a passion shared, and a kinship for the history that connects them all.